CHERRY CREEK CENTER

 Promoted as the first complete suburban department store between the Mississippi River and Pacific Coast, the CHERRY CREEK "Denver Dry" featured interiors decorated with Sapele mahogany, polished birch and African rosewood.
 Floors were covered with carpeting woven specifically for the store.
 The structure had three levels; Lower Main (or basement), Main and Second.
 All were connected via elevator and escalator.

 Ground was broken for the second CHERRY CREEK CENTER building on May 12, 1953.
-A (21,000 square foot) Miller's supermarket welcomed first customers in December 1953.
-At this time, ground was broken for the third CHERRY CREEK structure.
-This north store block would house tenants such as Walgreen Drug, Hummel's Delicatessen, Fontius Shoes and a 2-level (21,700 square foot) F.W.
-Woolworth 5 & 10.
-Stores began opening in January 1955.
+A (21,000 square foot) Miller's supermarket welcomed first customers on February 22, 1954.
+Construction commenced on a third CHERRY CREEK structure on December 3, 1953.
+A North Arcade would house tenants such as Walgreen Drug, Hummel's Delicatessen, Fontius Shoes and Priller's ladies' wear.
+A 2-level (21,700 square foot) F.W.
+Woolworth debuted in November 1954.

-CHERRY CREEK CENTER was extended eastward, onto an adjacent 27.9-acre site, during the 1960s.
+CHERRY CREEK CENTER was extended eastward, onto an adjacent 30-acre site, during the 1960s.
 Four freestanding structures were built.
 They followed no set plan and there was no architectural unity among them.
 Ground was broken for the first structure -known as the Luby Building- in October 1963.

-Shopping venues in the CHERRY CREEK CENTER trade area included UNIVERSITY HILLS CENTER (1955) {3.5 miles southeast, in Denver} and LAKESIDE CENTER (1956) {6.7 miles northwest, in Lakeside}.
+Shopping venues in the CHERRY CREEK trade area included UNIVERSITY HILLS CENTER (1955) {3.5 miles southeast, in Denver} and LAKESIDE CENTER (1956) {6.7 miles northwest, in Lakeside}.
 Eventually, there would be larger complexes, such as CINDERELLA CITY (1968) {4.6 miles southwest, in Englewood} and BUCKINGHAM SQUARE (1971) {5 miles southeast, In Aurora).

-CHERRY CREEK CENTER served as a catalyst for commercial development in its surrounding area.
-Temple Buell, under the auspices of Buell Development, proposed a renovation of the property, into a 3 million square foot retail and office complex, in May 1981.
+CHERRY CREEK CENTER served as a catalyst for commercial development in its area.
+Temple Buell, under the auspices of Buell Development, proposed a renovation of the property -into a 3 million square foot retail and office complex- in May 1981.
 A joint venture, between Buell, Chicago-based Jacobs-Kahan & Company and Michigan-based Taubman Centers, was formed.

 This redevelopment plan was opposed by the community and City of Denver officials.
 In the middle of litigation, Jacobs-Kahan was removed from the project.
 In December 1986, Buell Development and Taubman Centers gained approval to build a fully-enclosed mall.
-The original, open-air complex was to be demolished as part of the redevelopment, but this was never done.
+The original, open-air complex was to be demolished as part of the redevelopment, but this didn't happen.
 In 1987, the freestanding stores and cinema, on the eastern section of the site, were demolished, leaving the open-air mall on the west side of the site intact.

 Construction of the enclosed shopping complex got underway soon after.
 The new mall at CHERRY CREEK CENTER was officially dedicated on August 17, 1990.
 Its original anchors were May D & F and Saks Fifth Avenue.
 Neiman Marcus joined the directory in 1991, with Nordstrom opening a store in 2001.
 May D & F became a Houston-based Foley's in 1993 and was "Macy-ated" in 2006.